Tahini Balsamic Dressing

 Where to buy tahini

 Tahini can be found in most grocery stores.
-Sometimes it will be in the same section as the other nut butters and peanut butter and other times its usually in the ethnic food section around other Mediterranean and Middle Eastern foods.
+Sometimes with nut butters and peanut butter and other times in the ethnic food section around other Mediterranean and Middle Eastern foods.

 I really love the tahini from Trader Joe’s, the 365 Brand from Whole Foods and the tahini from Thrive Market.
 Another great brand is Soom Foods tahini which can be found online and in many health food stores like Whole Foods.